 As health care providers, Aga Khan Health Services (AKHS) has a particular responsibility to invest in health care approaches that take care of current patients’ needs while safeguarding the well-being of future generations, too.
 The hospitals and health centres of AKHS therefore promote actions that continue to deliver quality care but that are simultaneously good for the environment.
 Good stewardship of the environment is one of the cornerstones of AKDN’s (and AKHS’s) ethical framework.

 Health service delivery

-AKHS' overall approach to climate-smart and environmentally-friendly health care is based on:
+AKHS' overall approach to climate and environmentally-friendly health care is based on:

 - Emphasising health promotion, disease prevention and primary health care.
 The aim is to avoid people getting sick in the first place, which in turn, prevents the need for travel, diagnostic and medical interventions – all of which have high costs to patients as well as the environment.

 - Using technology to help patients receive information and care close to home.
 AKHS uses and plans to invest further in digital health solutions, telephone consultations and telemedicine to support remote diagnosis and consultations.
 This, in turn, limits travel needs but also allows for quicker detection and resolution of health problems – all of which are also good for the environment as well as patients.